 The experts are split on which method is best.
-According to the article The Invention of the AeroPress by Zachary Crockett, “about half” of the winners of the AeroPress World Championships use the inverted method.
+According to Zachary Crockett’s article “The Invention of the AeroPress”, about half of the AeroPress World Championships winners use the inverted method.

 Upside Down Brewing Results in a Richer Taste

-When you brew inverted, all the coffee grounds will make contact with the water during the entire brewing period.
+When you brew inverted, all the coffee grounds will contact the water during the brewing period.
 This is called full or total immersion.
 Full immersion brewing methods are known for having a richer taste than brewing methods where the coffee begins passing through the filter immediately.
 The most popular full immersion brewing method is the French Press.

 When the Standard AeroPress Leaks or Brews Too Fast